-What do I need to do before starting a community?
+What do I need to do before starting a Gospel Community?

 There are no prerequisites to starting or joining community, and you have the freedom to initiate a new one any time!
 It’s about relationships, not a formula.
 However, we do offer a variety of resources if you want help finding or planning a community.
 If you’re ready to start one, go for it!
 We’d love for you to inform us about your community so we can keep in touch with you and potentially connect you with other people in your region who are also looking for community.

-If you want to join an existing community, drop us a line and we’ll get in touch with you about which communities might be the best fit based on your needs and what you want to bring to a community.
+If you want to join an existing Gospel Community, drop us a line and we’ll get in touch with you about which Gospel Community might be the best fit based on your needs and what you want to contribute.

-Am I required to be in a community as part of Soma?
+Am I required to be in a Gospel Community as part of Soma?